graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 }
 ```

-This allows for a single validation rule to validate AST structure, read variable values,
+This allows for a single validation rule to validate AST structure, validate variable values,
 and/or validate coerced field and directive arguments.

 To simplify the creation of validation rules, the `ValidationRuleBase` class has been added,